Hoyasumii/avengers-endgame/README.md

 AKIHIKO: [Japanese]俺らがだと? 気でも狂ったか!
 (Orera ga dato?
 Ki demo kurutta ka!) [he gestures to all the scattered bodies of his henchmen and chuckles] (English: WE hurt people?
 You're crazy!)

 [Akihiko charges, which Ronin immediately blocks.
-Both clang swords for two seconds, seeming that the yakuza leader has the upper hand, but Ronin punches him in the face, and sword-points him to his thro
+Both clang swords for two seconds, seeming that the yakuza leader has the upper hand, but Ronin punches him in the face, and sword-points him to his throa